-A Microsoft Access database containing the complete set of site, sample, dating, and charcoal data used in the paper "Changes in fire regimes since the Last Glacial Maximum: an assessment based on a global synthesis and analysis of charcoal data" published in Climate Dynamics.
+Access a Microsoft Access database containing the complete set of site, sample, dating, and charcoal data used in the paper "Changes in fire regimes since the Last Glacial Maximum: an assessment based on a global synthesis and analysis of charcoal data" published in Climate Dynamics.

 Tree-Ring Based Fire History File Names and Formats

-A description of the file naming conventions and the file formats used in our fire scar data archive.
+Access a description of the file naming conventions and the file formats used in our fire scar data archive.

 Charcoal-Sediment Based Fire History File Names and Formats

-A description of the file naming conventions and the charcoal sediment data file format.
+Access a description of the file naming conventions and the charcoal sediment data file format.

 Search All Paleoclimatology Data

-A free text search of our entire study archive.
+Access a free text search of our entire study archive.